 To apply for the NMT S-STEM program provide:

 - A letter of application with a statement of purpose, goals, expected degree and graduation date, and time of support requested

 - A formal resume

-- At least two (2) recommendations from faculty members or employers
+- At least two (2) recommendations from either faculty members, high school instructors, or employers